 This is the literary equivalent of a little kid who got tricked into eating vegetables because they were covered in cheese, and even though is mom didn’t even give a shit if he ate them or not, he still spent TWO HOURS angrily eating the vegetables.
 Then he stormed off to the playground to loudly protest the unjust treatment he’d just inflicted upon himself and his friends where like “why did you eat them?
-No one made you,” and he was like ‘I was obligated!” and they were like “not really, you could have just not eaten them and then none of this would have happened” and he was like “what kind of madness is that?!” and then he stomped off to the sandbox to eat some sand.
+No one made you,” and he was like ‘out of obligation!” and they were like “not really, you could have just not eaten them and then none of this would have happened” and he was like “what kind of madness is that?!” and then he stomped off to the sandbox to eat a buried cat turd.

 As a non-hipster, no-longer twenty-something, nothing spoke to me or struck me as particularly humorous.
 Just not my cup of tea at all but, admittedly, I’m not the target audience.
 This one seems geared to a VERY specific demographic–hard partying, semi-slacker, grad student living on mom and dad’s dime in the big city–of which I’m not a part and never was.